RoaringBitmap/CRoaring/README.md

 cmake -DAVX_TUNING=OFF ..
 make
 ```

-On x64 processors, it is highly recommended to enable ``AVX_TUNING`` however, even if it limits your binary code to recent Intel/AMD processors.

 For a debug release, starting from the root directory of the project (CRoaring), try

 ```